 I said that everyone inevitably walks through valleys, but sometimes we even have to go through the wilderness.
 Let’s think of “the wilderness" as a collective challenging experience when people have to go together at the same time through austere and threatening circumstances and overcome them.
 When we’re going through the wilderness, we’re all in it together at the same time, and how we get to the other side depends on our collective resolve and individual responsibility.

 This might be the wilderness of our times.
 As scary and as worrying as it looks like, this global health crisis and the economic and social instability it might trigger could be a wake-up call, a time of focusing our attention on what really matters.
-There’s a paradox of epidemic crises: one of the best way to show solidarity with the most vulnerable members of our communities is to practice dramatic social distancing, to voluntarily renounce all non-essential direct interactions for a while, so we limit the spread of the virus.
+There’s a paradox of epidemic crises: one of the best way to show solidarity with the most vulnerable members of our communities is to keep physical distance, to voluntarily renounce all non-essential direct interactions for a while, so we limit the spread of the virus.
 This is an uninvited opportunity to start to care more about others and to acknowledge the limits of hyper-individualism.

 What if the love of money which kept the world spinning at a frantic pace was eclipsed, at least for a while by the love of neighbours?
 When facing a pandemic together, we are facing it as sisters and brothers, regardless of how different we think we are.
-Neighbourly love is the best response we can have in order to overcome this threat and get through this wilderness with minimal casualties.
+Neighbourly love is the best response as we're trying to get through this wilderness with minimal casualties.

 Fear Not!
 Remember God!